sx404/gekko/README.md

 ## New: Gekko Cloud integration
 - Allows the connection of Gekko bot instances all over the world in realtime
 - Gekko Cloud has a fair-use principle, share your trading signals (but keep your strategy private) and get access to foreign strategy signals and candles.
 Give and take.
-- Write new trading strategies by combining remote advices/candles with local trading strategy confirmations
+- Write new trading strategies by combining remote advices/candles with local strategy cooding.
+See sample [config](https://raw.githubusercontent.com/mark-sch/gekko/develop/config-cloudstrategy.js) and [strategy](https://raw.githubusercontent.com/mark-sch/gekko/develop/strategies/T5cloudstrat.js) to get started.
+Run: node gekko.js --config config-cloudstrategy.js
 - Subscribe to fair-use, free or payed Gekko Cloud channels.
 Signal publishers determine the category and fee.
 - Execute your strategy signals multiple times for friends or family crypto accounts
 - Uses fast TCP socket connections, extended XMPP protocol standards